-To create your glove rolls, get a piece of spandex that matches your satin or cut a scrap piece of your satin on the bias (which is the stretchiest part of woven fabric).
-To come up with your measurements, take a measuring tape (or your piping) and wrap it around your arm where you want the glove rolls to sit.
+To create your glove rolls, get a piece of spandex that matches your satin, or cut a scrap piece of your satin on the bias (the stretchiest part of woven fabric).
+To come up with your measurements, take your piping and wrap it around your arm where you want the glove rolls to sit, then measure the piping.
 This is your fabric length, and should sit on the widest degree of stretch on your fabric.
 The width of your fabric should be approximately 8”.

 Folding the wrong sides of your fabric together, stitch your fabric closed.
 Flip your fabric inside out to create a hot-dog shaped tube.